 Making the choice for KDE/QT does not mean KaOS loses sight of the importance of having the best tool available for the job.
 Most of the time it is believed KDE/Qt provides the superior tool, but there are a few applications were the GTK option is the only available of that kind (Inkscape, Ardour to name two), or in the case of web-browsers for example, the Qt options do not stack up to their GTK counterparts.
 For those instances, GTK applications are available, though their number will stay limited.

 The repository layout is simple, and consists of three groups, Core, Main and Apps.
 A regular complete system update will always give you the latest available, without the need for any re-install of the system.

-“Apps” consists of all packages seen and used by the users, including KDE and any needed tools.
-It is fully rolling and you can expect updates to reach this repository after a short testing period, unless it needed to be built on newer versions of Core or Main packages, than it will have to wait until those are ready to come out of their testing period.
+Apps consists of all packages seen and used by the users, including KDE (Frameworks, Plasma and Applications) and any needed tools.
+It is fully rolling and you can expect updates to reach this repository after a short testing period unless it needed to be built on newer versions of Core or Main packages, than it will have to wait until those are ready to come out of their testing period.

 Build is were all packages start, whether it is a rebuild, update or new addition, all goes to build, once gone through the proper testing, than they are moved to their respective repository.